There was no question about whether I’d go.

 I was in India.
-After so many planned trips and cancelled trips and daydreams and freak outs, I was finally here, and I couldn’t get enough of it.
+After so many daydreams and freak outs, I was finally here and I couldn’t get enough of it.
 I wondered if I’d warm to my second destination as much as I had to Delhi.

 Because, well, everybody seems to hate Agra.